vflame6/vflame6.github.io/_posts/2022-07-02-ringzer0-sysadmin-linux.md

 ![cyphers script](/assets/ringzer0/sysadmin_linux/cypher_script.png)

 It is a `python` file and we can write in it.
-Now we have several ways to move next, i.e. get a reverse shell, but I choosed just to read files in cyphers home directory.
+Now we have several ways to move next, i.e. get a reverse shell, but I choosed just to read files in cypher's home directory.
 We modify the file to output content in /tmp/gather.log and wait...

 ```bash
 morpheus@sysadmin-track:/backup$ vim /tmp/Gathering.py # vim is cool!